 Kudos to you for mastering the bullet journaling basics!
 Now, you’re more than ready to take your BuJo game to the next level.
 Exciting times are ahead, my friend!

 Here are some tips for the intermediate BuJo enthusiast:

 Trace or map things out with a pencil first

-Hate making mistakes and wasting precious pages?
+Hate making mistakes and wasting precious pages of your dotted grid journal?
 There’s a no-brainer way to prevent that.
-Simply map your logs or spreads in pencil first!
-This is especially useful if you're drawing lines, trying out a new style or are doing brush lettering.
-Trace them in with ink, erase and you’re done.
+Simply trace or map your logs or spreads in pencil first!
+This is especially useful if you're drawing lines, trying out a new style, or are doing calligraphy.
+Trace them in with ink, erase, and you’re done.
 Simple but effective.

 Pro tip: Use these nifty tools to save time

 Face it, not all of us have all the time in the world to decorate our bullet journals.
-That’s why there are time-saving tools like stencils, stickers and washi tape to help us out.
+That’s why there are time-saving hacks and tools like stencils, stickers, and washi tape to help us out.

 If you find writing calendars and dates time-consuming, you can use stick-on calendars and numbers instead.